Skip to content

 fusion device LLNL

 To create fusion ignition, the National Ignition Facility’s laser energy is converted into X-rays inside the device holding the fusionable fuel, known as a hohlraum.
-Those X-rays then compress a fuel capsule until it implodes, creating a high temperature, high pressure plasma where fusion occurs.
+Those X-rays then heat and compress the region surrounding a fuel capsule until it implodes, creating a high temperature, high pressure plasma where fusion occurs.
+While hot fusion has been achieved many times in the laboratory, cold fusion has never been robustly demonstrated, and is instead a pseudoscientific field rife with charlatans and incompetents.

 Credit: Lawrence Livermore National Laboratory